AdobeDocs/commerce-php/src/pages/best-practices/tutorials/create-admin-page.md

 ## Overview

-This tutorial gives instructions for the creation of a [module](https://glossary.magento.com/module) that displays a simple page in the [Magento admin](https://glossary.magento.com/magento-admin).
+This tutorial gives instructions for the creation of a [module](https://glossary.magento.com/module) that displays a simple page in the [Admin](https://glossary.magento.com/magento-admin).

 For the purposes of this tutorial 'MyCompany' is the name of the company associated with a module named `ExampleAdminNewPage`.